xpbtmusic/react-native-pinch/README.md

 # Pinch 👌

-Callback and promise based HTTP client that supports SSL pinning for React Native.
+Callback and promise based HTTP client that supports SSL pinning and upload files and text for React Native(ios and android).

 ## Installation